-In this work nickel sulfate hexahydrate (NiSO4 $\cdot$ 6H2O) was dissolved in distilled water, to establish the physicochemical conditions (pH, electrochemical potential, ionic strength, activity coefficient) that enhance the chemical precipitation of nickel species.
+In this work nickel sulfate hexahydrate (NiSO $4$ · 6H $2$ O) was dissolved in distilled water, to establish the physicochemical conditions (pH, electrochemical potential, ionic strength, activity coefficient) that enhance the chemical precipitation of nickel species.

-The experimental results show that nickel precipitates as nickel hydroxide $(Ni(OH)2)$ starting at pH 3, being more evident at pH 9.
+The experimental results show that nickel precipitates as nickel hydroxide (Ni(OH)2) starting at pH 3, being more evident at pH 9.
 Nickel precipitates completely at pH 11.
-From these results, there is possible to propose a cleaning route of water contaminated with nickel.
+From these results, it is possible to propose a decontamination mechanism for wastewater containing nickel.